 10. Who was the first non-Japanese to climb Mt.
 Fuji?

 Regular visitors to Mt.
 Fuji will probably know about the Rutherford Alcock memorial plaque near Fujinomiya City's Murayamasengen Shrine Information Center.

 Sir Alcock was the first British ambassador in Japan.
 He reached Mt.
 Fuji's summit in 1860 together with his pet dog and 100 guards and is said to be the first non-Japanese to climb Mt.
 Fuji to the top.

 This experience was recorded in one of the books he later wrote, The Capital of the Tycoon.
 The first non-Japanese woman to reach Mt.
 Fuji's peak was Lady Fanny Parkes in the year 1867.

 What a ride that was!
+We hoped you enjoyed picking up some new Mount Fuji facts.
 As a sacred mountain that has been an object of reverence for many Japanese throughout history, Mt.
 Fuji has a treasure trove of relatively unknown legends and traditions that have been passed down from generation to generation, and we've barely just scratched the surface here.